dboyan/sonica-doc/quickstart.markdown

 =======
 Before running the eNodeB, plug in the RF device (e.g. USRP).

-After that, first launch the EPC (need root privilege).
+After that, first launch the EPC (need root privilege):

 ```sh
 [sonica/builddir]$ sudo ./third_party/srsepc_ciot/src/srsepc_ciot
 ```

-For IP forwarding, use `third_party/srsepc_ciot/srsepc_if_masq.sh` to configure.
-Then launch eNodeB
+For IP forwarding of EPC network, use `third_party/srsepc_ciot/srsepc_if_masq.sh` to configure.
+In most cases, it only needs to be executed once per boot.

+Finally, launch eNodeB with:

 ```sh
 [sonica/builddir]$ sonica_enb/sonica_enb